jschneier/django-storages/docs/backends/gcloud.rst

 translated.)

-Note that the ACL you select must still give the service account running the gcloud backend to have OWNER permission on the bucket.
+Note that the ACL you select must still give the service account running the GCE backend to have OWNER permission on the bucket.
 If you're using the default service account, this means you're restricted to the ``projectPrivate`` ACL.